Goals and responsibilities of the Swiss National Bank

 The Swiss National Bank (SNB) conducts the country’s monetary policy as an independent central bank.
 It is obliged by Constitution and statute to act in accordance with the interests of the country as a whole.
 Its primary goal is to ensure price stability, while taking due account of economic developments.
 In so doing, it creates an appropriate environment for economic growth.

 Price stability is an important condition for growth and prosperity.
 Inflation and deflation, by contrast, impair economic activity.
-They complicate decision-making by consumers and producers, lead to misallocations of labour and capital, result in income and asset redistributions, and put the economically weak at a disadvantage.
+They hinder the role of prices in allocating labour and capital to their most efficient use, and result in a redistribution of income and wealth.
 The SNB equates price stability with a rise in consumer prices of less than 2% per annum.
-Deflation – i.e. a protracted decline in price levels – is also regarded as a breach of the objective of price stability.
+Deflation – i.e. a sustained decrease in the price level – also breaches the objective of price stability.
 A medium-term inflation forecast serves as the main indicator for monetary policy decisions.

 Implementation of monetary policy

-The SNB implements its monetary policy by steering liquidity on the money market and thereby influencing the interest rate level.
+The SNB implements its monetary policy by steering liquidity on the money market and by setting interest rates on sight deposits, thereby influencing the general interest rate level.
 The three-month Swiss franc Libor serves as its reference interest rate.
-In addition, since 6 September 2011, a minimum exchange rate for the euro against the Swiss franc has applied.
-In an environment in which interest rates are close to zero, this measure helps to ensure appropriate monetary conditions.
+The SNB intervenes in the foreign exchange market as necessary in order to influence monetary conditions.

 Cash supply and distribution

 The SNB is entrusted with the note-issuing privilege.
-It supplies the economy with banknotes that meet high standards with respect to quality and security.
+It supplies the Swiss economy with banknotes commensurate with demand for payment purposes.
+These banknotes meet high standards with respect to quality and security.
 It is also charged by the Confederation with the task of coin distribution.

 Cashless payment transactions

-In the field of cashless payment transactions, the SNB provides services for payments between banks.
-These are settled in the interbank payment system (SIC system) via sight deposit accounts held with the SNB.
+Regarding cashless payment transactions, the SNB is involved in the area of payments between participants of the Swiss Interbank Clearing (SIC) system.
+The payments are settled in SIC via sight deposit accounts held with the SNB.

 The SNB manages the currency reserves, the most important component of its assets.
-The National Bank requires currency reserves to ensure that it has room for manoeuvre in its monetary policy at all times.
-At present, the level of the currency reserves is dictated directly by the implementation of monetary policy, or by the enforcement of the minimum exchange rate.
+It requires currency reserves to ensure that it has room for manoeuvre in its monetary policy at all times.
+The level of the currency reserves is largely dictated by the implementation of monetary policy.

 Financial system stability

 The SNB contributes to the stability of the financial system.
 It fulfils this mandate by analysing sources of risk to the financial system and identifying areas where action is needed.
-In addition, it helps to create and implement a regulatory framework for the financial sector, and oversees systemically important payment and securities settlement systems.
+In addition, it helps to create and implement a regulatory framework for the financial sector, and oversees systemically important financial market infrastructures.

 International monetary cooperation